kazewong/flowMC/joss/paper.md

 # Statement of need

+***Gradient-based sampler***
 Models in many scientific fields are growing more complex with more tuning parameters

+***Learned reparameterization with normalizing flow***

+***Use of Accelerator***
 Modern accelerators such as GPU and TPU are designed to execute dense computation in parallel.
+Due to the sequential nature of MCMC, a common approach in leveraging accelerators is to run multiple chains in parallel, then combine their results to obtain the posterior distribution.
+However, large portion of the computation comes from the burn-in phase, and simply by parallelizing over many chains do not help speed up the burn-in.
+To fully leverage the benefit from having many chains, ensemble methods such as (Cite) are often implemented.
+This comes with its own set of challenges, and implementing such class of methods on accelerators require careful consideration.
+Because the benefit from accelerators is not clear ahead of time and the hefty cost of implementation, there are not many MCMC libraries that are designed to take advantage on accelerators.

+***Simplicity***

 # Acknowledgements